polkascan/py-substrate-metadata-docs/docs/polkadot/dmp.md

 ---------
 ### DeliveryFeeFactor
- The number to multiply the base delivery fee by.
+ The factor to multiply the base delivery fee by.

 #### Python
 ```python